-1399 1 U.S. Generally Accepted Accounting Principles
+1399 1 T U.S. Generally Accepted Accounting Principles

-- 2 International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board)

-NOTE Do not prepare your BE-15 report using the proportionate consolidation method. - Other reporting standards Specify the reporting standards used
+- International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board) NOTE - Do not prepare your BE-15 report using the proportionate consolidation method. - 3 Other reporting standards Specify the reporting standards used

+-4 A 1 2

-2 Is more than 50 percent of the voting interest in this U.S. business enterprise owned by another U.S. affiliate of the foreign parent (see the diagram below)?
+2 A T s more than 50 percent of the v oting interest in n this U.S. busines: s enterprise owned by / another U.S. affilia ite of the foreign

+1 r parent (see the c diagram helow)? ?

-1400 1 1 Yes If "Yes" - Do not complete this report unless exception 2.c. described in the consolidation rules applies.
+It "Yes" - Do not complete this report unless exception 2.c. described in the consolidation rules applies.
 This exception states that a U.S. affiliate in which a direct ownership interest and an indirect ownership interest are held by different foreign persons should not be fully consolidated into another U.S. affiliate, but must complete and file its own Form BE-15 report.
 See diagram on page 18 for an illustration of this exception.